-If you’re tired of worrying about blackout dates, available hotel award nights, airline award zones, and other complicated aspects of the miles & points hobby, you might want to collect Venture miles!
+If you’re tired of worrying about blackout dates, available hotel award nights, airline award zones, and other complicated aspects of the miles & points hobby, you might want to collect Capital One miles!

-I’ll give you step-by-step instructions for how to redeem Venture miles!
+I’ll give you step-by-step instructions for how to redeem Capital One miles.

-At their core, Capital One Venture miles are NOT “miles” at all.
-They are points worth a flat 1 cent each that you can redeem towards any travel purchase, like airfare, hotels, tolls, and Uber.
-They’re handy because you don’t have to think about searching for available airline award seats or hotel award nights!
+At their core, Capital One miles aren’t “miles” at all.
+They are miles worth a flat 1 cent each that you can redeem towards any travel purchase, like airfare, hotels, tolls, and Uber.
+They’re handy because you don’t have to think about searching for available airline award seats or hotel award nights.

 To redeem your miles for travel, just buy travel like you normally would with your card.
 Then, you have 90 days to sign into your online account, find the travel purchase, and “erase” it with your miles.
-I’ll show you how to use Capital One Venture miles!
+I’ll show you how to use Capital One miles with the “Purchase Eraser.”

 You’ll see the number of miles you have next to your card.
 Click that number to begin redeeming your miles.

-As long as a transaction codes as a travel purchase, you can erase it with Venture miles.
-For example, you can redeem Venture miles towards purchases with travel companies like airlines, hotels, rental cars, and even tolls.
+As long as a transaction codes as a travel purchase, you can erase it with Capital One miles.
+For example, you can redeem Capital One miles towards purchases with travel companies like airlines, hotels, rental cars, and even tolls.
 But you can NOT erase purchases you make at the grocery store, for example.

 Sometimes it can be difficult to know for sure if something will code as a travel purchase.
-Team member Joseph used Venture miles for Afternoon tea at a restaurant in the Burj Al Arab hotel.
+Team member Joseph used Capital One miles for Afternoon tea at a restaurant in the Burj Al Arab hotel.
 The transaction coded as a hotel purchase because the restaurant was inside a hotel.
-So he was able to erase the purchase with Venture miles.
+So he was able to erase the purchase with Capital One miles.

 But, he tried the same thing at a restaurant in the Drake Hotel in Chicago, and the transaction coded as a regular restaurant purchase.
 So he could NOT erase it with miles.

-Capital One will give you a list of the travel purchases you can redeem Venture miles for.
+Capital One will give you a list of the travel purchases you can redeem Capital One miles for.
 Just click “Redeem” to begin the process.